DiademNetwork/qtum-dapp-documentation/README.md

 - Facebook Login is required to perform most actions
 - A hot wallet is used to manage QTUM transactions
+- You need to send token to Diadem Hot wallet to be able to Support and Deposit.
+[Check official QTUM user guide here](https://docs.qtum.site)
 - Create, Update and Confirm are free
 - Support, Deposit and Withdraw need QTUM tokens.
 For this, you must send some to your hot wallet